Skip to content

 Of this force, what could be sent abroad to help our allies who are under a greater threat than us from our Chinese foes?

-Let’s say we can send three of our Type-26 frigates, the replenishment ship, and two of the subs for a total force six ships.
-I would add this includes five helicopters.
-That leaves six frigates and two subs to defend the west coast.
+Let’s say we can send three of our Type-26 frigates, the replenishment ship, and two of the subs for a total force of six ships.
+I would add that this includes five helicopters.
+That leaves six frigates and two subs to defend the West Coast.

 If we have four subs on Canada’s west coast, it means we have three to four on the east coast.
 So, let us say we have purchased seven new submarines.
 There are several platforms to choose from that would fit Canada’s defence needs.
 For several reasons, I’ve chosen the German-designed/built Type 212CD.

-For seven subs, we’re talking a purchase price tag of $12.6 billion.
-And then of course, we have the ongoing maintenance and updating costs.
-Over twenty years, let’s say it’s a third of the purchase price, so let’s add another $4B to the total purchase.
+For seven subs, the purchase price tag is $12.6 billion.
+Of course, there are the ongoing maintenance and updating costs.
+Over twenty years, let’s say they’re three quarters of the purchase price, so let’s add another $8 billion to the total purchase.

-So, the total cost for Canada to purchase seven Type 212CD is $16.2 billion.
-This estimate does not include the operational costs for things such as salaries, fuel, weapons, etc. These costs are not insignificant, but I won’t bring them into my calculation.
+So, Canada’s total cost to purchase seven Type 212CD is $20.2 billion.
+This estimate does not include the operational costs for salaries, fuel, weapons, etc. These costs are not insignificant, but I won’t include them in my calculation.

 An important point of this analysis.
 Under no circumstances would we build these boats in Canada.
 We will have our hands full with the Type-26s.
-Canada simply does not have the capacity to take this kind of project on.
+Canada simply does not have the capacity to take on this kind of project.
 Like our current Victoria-class subs, we’ll get the economic benefit of maintaining these vessels once they’ve been delivered.
 Building warships is hard.
 Building submarines is even harder.

-Assuming these numbers are ball park, purchasing seven new, modern submarines is entirely feasible for a country that is the size of Canada.
+Assuming these numbers are ballpark, purchasing seven new, modern submarines is entirely feasible for a country the size of Canada.

 Final Word